rjmatthews62/MooCoderPy/README.md

 **Edit-->Scratchpad** - Opens a scratchpad window, allowing uploading of multiline commands.
 F5 will send the contents of the scratchpad to the server.
 Use with care.

 ## Release History ##
-0.4.7 - Solved issue with word wrap and double lines
+0.4.8 - Solved issue with word wrap and double lines, fixed command history issue.

 0.4.6 - Set edit windows to be non-wrapping